 The "grandparenting" option was available only when the NCSP was instituted.
 It required the completion of the application and the national exam by December 31, l988.
-You must apply under the standards in place at the time of your application.
+If you did not apply during this period, you must apply under the standards in place at the time of your application.

 The certification application asks me to send in my transcripts.
 Do you want my undergraduate information?

-Please submit the official sealed transcripts from your school psychology graduate program.
+No, please submit only official sealed transcripts from your school psychology graduate program.
 You do not need to submit your undergraduate transcripts.